gardenlinux/gardenlinux/README.md

 **CentOS/RedHat (>=8):**

 > CFSSL requires `GLIBC 2.28`.
-Therefore, we recommand to build on systems running CentOS/RedHat 8 or later.
+Therefore, we recommend to build on systems running CentOS/RedHat 8 or later.
 >
 > ```
 > # Install needed packages